 Combine the non-dairy milk and vinegar and let it sit for 5 to 10 minutes.
 This mixture will act as your 'buttermilk' for the recipe.
 Next, mix the flaxseed and water (or Ener-G and water) and set it aside.
 This mixture will act as your 'egg.'

 Meanwhile, combine the flour, sugar, baking soda, and salt in the bowl of an electric mixer.
 Add the butter and mix at low speed until the butter is roughly the size of peas.
-With the mixer on low speed, add the 'buttermilk' mixture and 'egg' mixture, as well as the orange zest.
+With the mixer on low speed, add the 'buttermilk' mixture and 'egg' mixture, and orange zest.
 Mix just until combined.
-Next, place the currants in a small bowl and sprinkle with a tablespoon of flour.
-Toss to coat, then add the currents to the dough.
+Next, toss the currants in a small bowl with a tablespoon of flour, then add the currents to the dough.
 Mix just until everything is incorporated.
-Do not over mix.
-The dough will be fairly wet and a bit "shaggy" at the same time.
+Do not over-mix.
+The dough will be pretty wet and a bit "shaggy."

-Turn the dough out onto a well-floured board and knead for about a minute.
-Shape it into a round loaf and place it into a well-oiled round cake pan.
-Using a serrated knife, cut a large cross into the top of the bread.
-(Scoring the top allows the center to bake).
+Turn the dough onto a well-floured board and knead for about a minute.
+Shape it into a ball and place it into the prepared pan.
+Pat it down slightly, then cut a large cross into the top of the bread using a serrated knife.
+(Scoring the top allows the center to bake evenly).

 Lightly sprinkle the top with coarse sugar if using.
-(This is entirely optional, but we like it.)
+(This is entirely optional but so good.)

-Bake for 50 to 55 minutes, or until the top is golden.
-Cover loosely with foil if the top is getting too brown too soon.
+Bake for 45 to 50 minutes or until the top is golden.
+Cover loosely with foil if the top starts to brown too fast.

-Cool on a baking rack for a few minutes before serving.
-Serve warm or toasted with non-dairy butter.
+Cool on a baking rack for 45 minutes to 1 hour before serving.
+Serve with non-dairy butter and marmalade.
 Soda bread can dry out quickly, so wrap it in an airtight bag and enjoy it within 2 to 3 days.